mutualmobile/clover-reporting/README.md

 ### Build

-Precompiles LESS and Dust templates, concats and minifies all CSS and JavaScript files, and builds all related files to `www`, `android/assets/www` and `ios/www` directories.
+Precompiles LESS and Dust templates, concats and minifies all CSS and JavaScript files, and builds all related files to the `www` directory.

 - __Build with local config__